zenitfan19/rsschool-nodejs-task-graphql/README.md

    1.1. npm run test-queries
    1.2. npm run test-mutations
 2. Limit the complexity of the graphql queries by their depth with [graphql-depth-limit](https://www.npmjs.com/package/graphql-depth-limit) package.
-   Use value "5" for package.
+   Use value "5" for the package.
    2.1. npm run test-rule
 3. Solve `n+1` graphql problem with [dataloader](https://www.npmjs.com/package/dataloader).
    You can use only one "findMany" call per loader to consider this task completed.